 Challenge

-The United States lacks an effective approach to providing education—particularly STEM education—in prisons.
-It is possible to make STEM career and college study programs common, accessible, and rigorous in prisons and reentry programs.
-Doing so could support rehabilitation, enable incarcerated people to realize their potential—including career goals—and address critical STEM workforce shortages.
-Yet few STEM education efforts target prisons.
+It is possible to make STEM workforce development and college study programs common, accessible, and rigorous in prisons and reentry programs.
+Doing so could enable justice-involved people to realize their career goals and address critical STEM workforce shortages.
+Yet few STEM education efforts in the United States aim to engage people who are, or have been, incarcerated.

 Key Activities

-• Develop a national infrastructure of partners that will promote STEM programs in prisons and STEM career pathways for people who were formerly incarcerated
+• Developing a national infrastructure of partners that will promote and advocate for STEM programs in prisons and STEM career pathways for people who were formerly incarcerated

-• Create STEM education programs, tools, learning experiences, and other resources (including a blog and The sySTEM Impacted podcast) for the prison education community and the public
+• Creating trauma-informed STEM education programs, tools, learning experiences, and other resources (including toolkits, a blog and The sySTEM Impacted podcast) for the prison education community and the public

-• Identify barriers and supportive factors for establishing a strong STEM education system in prisons
+• Identifying barriers to, and supportive factors for, establishing a strong STEM education system in prisons

-• Provide STEM career internships and offer STEM and broader career readiness workshops to people who were formerly incarcerated
+• Providing STEM career internships and career readiness workshops to people who are justice involved

-• Host an annual convening focused on STEM education in prisons
+• Hosting an annual convening focused on STEM education in prisons

 Impact

-• New science lab courses in four existing prison education programs, enrolling up to 165 students
+• Developing new science lab courses in four existing prison education programs, enrolling up to 165 students

-• Support provided to over 800 students through peer mentoring, faculty mentoring, and across-network mentoring
+• Providing support to over 800 students through peer mentoring, faculty mentoring, and across-network mentoring

-• Career-readiness workshops provided to 600 students to support their transition from prison to the STEM workforce
+• Offering career-readiness workshops to 600 students to support their transition from prison to the STEM workforce

-• Development of resources and tools for the field, including a website to connect people who have been incarcerated with STEM job opportunities and supports
+• Developing resources and tools for the field, including a website to connect people who have been incarcerated with STEM job opportunities and supports

 Learn More